Chamaerops, dwarf palm: planting, growing and care

 Chamaerops humilis var. cerifera - Dwarf Fan Palm

-This Chamaerops is distinguished by superb silvery-blue fronds, making it very distinctive!
-It will easily find a place in a modern, graphic-style garden.
+This Chamaerops stands out for its superb silver-blue fronds, making it very distinctive!
+It will easily find its place in a modern, graphic garden.

 • Flowering time July, August